poojakedia/UOMe/README.md

 ## Challenges We Ran Into
 1. **Real-Time Data Sync** – Ensuring expenses updated instantly across all devices required careful structuring of Firestore reads and writes.
-2. **Fair Splitting Logic** – Accounting for equal vs. custom splits while maintaining a user-friendly interface was a design challenge.
-3. **Balancing Simplicity & Features** – Keeping the app simple yet powerful meant refining the UI/UX without overloading users with options.
+2. **Balancing Simplicity & Features** – Keeping the app simple yet powerful meant refining the UI/UX without overloading users with options.
-4. **Security & Privacy** – Implementing authentication and data protection while ensuring ease of use.
+3. **Security & Privacy** – Implementing authentication and data protection while ensuring ease of use.

 ## Accomplishments That We're Proud Of
 - Successfully built a real-time expense tracking system with a smooth user experience.